-MATH100 - Survey of Mathematics (LEC - Lecture) Description
+MATH100 - Survey of Mathematics (LEC - Lecture)

 MATH 100 includes a variety of selected mathematical topics designed to acquaint students with examples of mathematical and quantitative reasoning that demonstrate the beauty, power, clarity, and precision of mathematics.
-The core course content includes deductive, numeric, symbolic, graphical and statistical algorithms and reasoning.
+The core course content includes deductive, numeric, symbolic, and graphical and statistical algorithms and reasoning.
 MATH 100 is not intended as, and does not qualify as, a prerequisite for advanced mathematics courses.

-MATH 82X with a grade of CR or better OR concurrently enrolled in MATH 78 OR concurrently enrolled in MATH 78B OR placement in MATH 100.
+MATH 82X with a grade of CR OR concurrently enrolled in MATH 78B OR placement in MATH 100.

 Qualification for or completion of ENG100 or equivalent.
-Basic computer, internet, and keyboarding skills.
+Basic computer, Internet, and keyboarding skills.

-MATH103 - College Algebra (LEC - Lecture) Description
+MATH103 - College Algebra (LEC - Lecture)